kaushik-42/Fetch_App/README.md

 - Rmse (Root Mean Square Error) - LSTM's and Linear regression was performing well.
 - MAE (Mean Absolute Error) - Linear Regression was working really well.

+## Future Improvements

+Several enhancements can be made to this project to increase the accuracy of the predictions and the usability of the application:

+- **Improved LSTM Model**: With access to more computational resources, the LSTM model could be fine-tuned with a larger dataset, more epochs, and hyperparameter optimization to improve its forecasting ability.

+- **Deployment Service**: Developing a deployment pipeline using services like AWS, Google Cloud, or Azure for easy model retraining and automatic updates of the predictive model.

+- **Extended Modeling**: Dedicate additional time to experimenting with different modeling techniques, including hybrid models that combine the strengths of neural networks and traditional statistical models.

+- **Feature Engineering**: Investigate more complex features and external data sources that could influence receipt scanning behavior, such as marketing campaigns, seasonal effects, or user demographics.

+- **User Feedback Integration**: Implement a feedback loop in the application that allows users to provide data on the accuracy of the predictions, which can be used to further refine the models.

+## Acknowledgements

+I would like to extend my sincerest gratitude to Fetch Rewards for providing this incredible learning opportunity.
+This exercise has been instrumental in enhancing my understanding of machine learning workflows, from data preprocessing and modeling to deployment and user interface design.
+The experience has been both challenging and rewarding, offering a comprehensive platform to apply theoretical knowledge to a practical, real-world problem.

 ## Contributing

 We welcome contributions to improve the models or the app interface.
 Please feel free to fork the repository, make changes, and submit a pull request.